Virginia Tech® home

 Research Faculty Frequently Asked Questions

 This is a large and growing category of positions at Virginia Tech.
-Research Faculty members are employed to promote and expedite university research activities, participate in a research traineeship, or be involved in activity other than traditional research.
+Research faculty members are employed to promote and expedite university research activities, participate in a research traineeship, or be involved in activity other than traditional research.

 The appointments are non-tenure track.
-Typically Research Faculty are funded on sponsored grants and contracts.
+Typically research faculty are funded on sponsored grants and contracts.
 The Office of Research and Innovation is responsible for the day-to-day oversight of this group of employees.
 The Commission on Research provides policy oversight.

-For more information about each of the ranks please see the Research Faculty matrix of ranks.
+For more information about each of the ranks please see the research faculty matrix of ranks.

 (Note that some ranks may be applicable in more than one track.)